Allergy Relief Products

 So how can VOCs be avoided?

 Obviously, VOCs cannot be removed from the home completely – they are simply a part of modern life.
-However, there are several steps you can take to reduce your exposure to safer and healthier levels.
+However, there are several steps you can take to reduce your exposure to safer and healthier VOC levels.

 • Limit your use of air fresheners, fabric conditioners, window cleaning fluids, sprays and aerosols, and dry cleaning.